2 Robert Speck Parkway, Suite #708 Mississauga, ON, L4Z 1H8 Office 905-766-0888

 Permanent residents in Canada can lose their permanent residence status and be ordered deported when they have breached the terms of their status.
 For example, a permanent resident who has been convicted of criminal offenses can be ordered deported, even if s/he has important ties to Canada, including family.
 In most such cases the person can appeal the deportation decision to the Immigration Appeal Division (IAD) of the Immigration & Refugee Board (IRB), which is an independent tribunal.

-The IAD can take into account all of the circumstances of the case, and decide that a person can be allowed to stay in Canada even if he/she has breached the terms of their status.
+The IAD can take into account all of the circumstances of the case, and decide that a person should be allowed to stay in Canada even if s/he has breached the terms of their status.
 Those circumstances include their ties, such as family in Canada, the circumstances of the breach, and other matters.
 This is a very important right of appeal.
 However, if a permanent resident has been sentenced to a prison term of two years or more, they do not have the right of an appeal to the IAD.
-Instead, an immigration officer, will assess all of the circumstances without the benefit of a full hearing.
+Instead, an immigration officer will assess all of the circumstances without the benefit of a full hearing.

 Please contact an immigration lawyer at Mamann, Sandaluk & Kingwell LLP for legal representation for a deportation appeal.
 As each detention review is unique to the individual, all persons in this situation should consult with a qualified immigration lawyer to determine the course of action that is best for them.